-Colorado’s version of an ESL endorsement is the Culturally and Linguistically Diverse Education endorsement, which is similar, but not an exact match.
+Colorado does not have an ESL endorsement; instead, we offer a Culturally and Linguistically Diverse Education endorsement, which is similar, but not an exact match.
 Too, the CLD endorsement does not stand alone and you must have 24 semester hours of specific coursework as outlined on our worksheet or complete a Colorado-approved CLD program.
 If you meet the requirements for CLD, you will also need to meet the requirements in another content area (either by degree or by taking and passing an approved content exam), so that we may issue you a license with both endorsements.
 Most applicants opt to take and pass the Colorado-approved content exam for elementary education (PRAXIS #5001).

 4. I have a middle grades endorsement.
 How does this translate to a Colorado license?

 Colorado offers a Middle School Mathematics (grades 6-8) endorsement only.
 If you hold a middle-level endorsement in any other content area and meet the degree and program requirements for Colorado, we will issue a license with either a grades K-6 specialization, grades 7-12 specialization or grades K-12 specialization (dependent on the content area).
 If you are an applicant with a grades 4-8 specialization, or something similar, we will give you three options:

 2. Secondary endorsement, which will qualify you for one specific content area, grades 7-12.
 If you pursue this option, we will evaluate your transcripts to see if you meet Colorado's requirements for that secondary endorsement.
 You may refer to the worksheets we use to evaluate applications.
 If you do not meet our coursework standards, you must take one of our approved Colorado content exams.

 3. You can pursue both, which would qualify you for elementary education grades K-6 and specific content areas for grades 7-12.
 You will need to meet the criteria listed above in order to receive both endorsements.